CephalofairGames/bnb-rules/index.md

 Any ranged attack on an adjacent enemy automatically gains disadvantage.

+> After an attack with advantage or disadvantage is performed, the tracking cube on that modifier tray is moved down two rows instead of just one.

 #### Pierce

 <img src="assets/icons/condition_pierce.png" class="inline-condition"/> "**Pierce X**" is an added effect that reduces the target’s shield bonus (see [22](#anchor_22)) by X. Multiple "<img src="assets/icons/condition_pierce.png" class="inline-condition"/> **X**" effects can be combined.
 For example, if an attack with "<img src="assets/icons/condition_pierce.png" class="inline-condition"/> **2**" gains "<img src="assets/icons/condition_pierce.png" class="inline-condition"/> **3**," the effect would reduce the target’s shield bonus by 5 for that attack.